The LEARN Lab studies broad questions such as:

 - What is the intersection between disorders or challenges in language and mental health?

-Brief synopses of some of our current studies:
+Brief synopses of some of our recent studies:

 Social EEG: Parent-child brain similarity during interaction in typical development and autism